Acoustic shadow: Long-distance acoustic shadow

 Anomalous sound propagation in the atmosphere can occur in certain conditions of wind, temperature and pressure.
-Such conditions enable sound to travel in refraction channels over long distances until returning to the earth's surface, and it thus may not be heard in intervening locations.
+Such conditions enable sound to travel in refraction channels over long distances until returning to the Earth's surface, and it thus may not be heard in intervening locations.
 As one website refers to it, "an acoustic shadow is to sound what a mirage is to light".
 For example, at the Battle of Iuka, a northerly wind prevented General Ulysses S. Grant from hearing the sounds of battle and sending more troops.
 Many other instances of acoustic shadowing were prevalent during the American Civil War, including the Battles of Seven Pines, Gaines' Mill, Perryville and Five Forks.
-Indeed, this is addressed in the Ken Burns's documentary The Civil War, produced by Florentine Films and aired on PBS in September 1990.
+Indeed, this is addressed in the Ken Burns's documentary The Civil War, which aired on PBS in September 1990.
 Observers of nearby battles would sometimes see the smoke and flashes of light from cannon but not hear the corresponding roar of battle, while those in more distant locations would hear the sounds distinctly.

 Two diarists John Evelyn and Samuel Pepys heard from London the naval guns of the Four Days' Battle, which ranged over the southern North Sea between England and the Flanders coast.
 However the guns were not heard at all in towns on the coast nearer to the action: